 As a Bengali you are quite fond of literature as well.
 Can you tell us about one of your best reads?

-Pather Panchali, novel by Bibhutibhushan Bandyopadhyay is one of the cherished literatures that created a lasting impression on me.
-The master class highlighted day to day struggles in a small village and how despite all these struggles a family could cherish pearls of happiness that come from the little joys in life.
-Many people may have different interpretations of the message in the book but for me it was how we must grab every small opportunity in life and treasure the happiness out of it rather getting buried into a chase of the big goals and end up being sad throughout the journey.
+Pather Panchali, a novel by Bibhutibhushan Bandyopadhyay is one of the cherished pieces of literature that created a lasting impression on me.
+The master class highlighted day-to-day struggles in a small village and how despite all these struggles a family could cherish pearls of happiness that come from the little joys in life.
+Many people may have different interpretations of the message in the book but for me, it was how we must grab every small opportunity in life and treasure the happiness out of it rather than getting buried into a chase of the big goals and end up being sad throughout the journey.